dieselfox1/fincommerce/plugins/fincommerce/src/Internal/TransientFiles/README.md

 Gets the base directory where existing transient files are stored.
 The actual directory for each file is the combination of the base directory and the expiration date of the file, formatted as `Y-m-d`.

-The default base directory is `fincommerce_transient_files` inside the WordPress uploads directory.
+The default base directory is `fincommerce_transient_files` inside the finpress uploads directory.
 A different directory specified via a dedicated [hook](#hooks).

 If the default base directory doesn't exist, this method will create it.
 If the dedicated hook is used to specify a different directory that doesn't exist, an exception will be thrown; it's the responsibility of either the caller or the code that sets the hook to ensure that the specified custom directory exists.